 You can find my indie iOS and macOS apps at Hexed Bits.
 As I continue to develop and release new apps, you will find them there.

 I co-hosted the Swift Unwrapped podcast with my good friend, JP Simard, from February 2017 to June 2021.
 We welcomed a number of guests to our show, including members of the Swift Core Team.
 We were even mentioned on the official Swift blog post announcing the Swift 5.1 release.
 During its lifetime, the podcast was downloaded over 830,000 times.
-You can listen to episodes here.
+You can listen to all 92 episodes here.

 I started the Swift Weekly Brief newsletter in December 2015, and was the primary author until January 2018 before handing it off to the community.
 Since, Bas Broek has kindly taken over as the primary author.